Applications and processes can start automatically on login on macOS,

 auto-launching code.
 For example, a user could check for apps in System

-Preferences > Users & Groups > Login Items
+Preferences > Users & Groups > Login Items.
+However, this does not show

 all auto-starting code.
 Even popular apps, such as Spotify, [1] might not